Q&A on the comprehensive reform of the Alcohol Act

 How has the Government overseen preparation of the comprehensive reform of the Alcohol Act?

-The political preparation of the comprehensive Alcohol Act reform began in February 2016 by the Sipilä Government, when Minister of Family Affairs and Social Services Juha Rehula presented his preliminary proposal to the Ministerial Working Group for the promotion of health and welfare.
-The preliminary proposal sought a balance between reducing the negative impacts of alcohol and taking into account the related industry.
+The political work on the comprehensive Alcohol Act reform began in February 2016 by Prime Minister Juha Sipilä’s Government, when Minister of Family Affairs and Social Services Juha Rehula presented his preliminary proposal to the ministerial working group on health and wellbeing.
+The preliminary proposal sought a balance between reducing the negative effects of alcohol and taking into account the needs of the industry.

 How has the reform been prepared?